fgindraud/hawkes/doc/slides_lbbe/plan.md

-# Réunion méthodo 10 mai 2022
+# Réunion méthodo 14 juin 2022

-Check with Anna if ok to present
+Check with Anna if ok to present.

+Done
-* hawkes process model overview : multiples points axis, interaction function
+- hawkes : multiples points axis, density function, interactions
+- functions basis

+Next
+- inferrence target (a) and LASSO with B,G formulas (& maybe V,Bhat, at least for the sup), no kernel histogram
+- manipulate G to get to generic formula
+- introduce convolution / correlation
+- sum of point differences
+- Bhat with sup
+- kernel case formulas : outch

 * inferrence overview :
 	- values to compute then lasso.
 	- convolution & cross correlation with gif from wikipedia